peterhoward42/minikafka/docs/log.md

     *  Sync
 o  Start with server
-    *  Boiler plate from example in notes o  Read how receive packets from listener o  Make separate object to listen to protocol messages and post debug from it o  How test conn?
+    *  Boiler plate from example in notes
+    *  Read how receive packets from listener
+    *  Make separate object to listen to protocol messages and post debug from it
+    *  How test conn? (netcat)
+    o  Bundle wait for command word then hand off o  See https://appliedgo.net/networking/ and anticipate gob payload o  Do it

 ------------------------------------------------------------------------------